-The center plans events and programs to help faculty strengthen and diversify their teaching skills and engage in interdisciplinary conversations and mentoring, and use assessment data to improve student learning.
-Programs include faculty mentoring, faculty learning communities, a range of workshops, and reading groups.
+The CTE plans a variety of events and programs to help faculty strengthen and diversify their teaching skills, to engage in interdisciplinary conversations, and to use assessment strateties to improve student learning.

 Faculty Learning Communities

-Occasionally, the center sponsors faculty reading groups on a variety of teaching-related topics.
-Faculty may sign up for a group or form their own group.
-See Reading Groups page for more information.
+Occasionally, the CTE sponsors faculty reading groups on a variety of teaching-related topics.
+See Reading Groups page for information about recent reading groups.